projectawakening/builder-examples/smart-gate/readme.md

 ## Introduction
 This guide will walk you through the process of building contracts for the Smart Gate, deploying them into an existing world running in Docker, and testing their functionality by executing scripts.

 This example shows how to interact with the Smart gate smart assembly and how to create contracts for it.
+The example only allows members of the specified corporation to jump through the smart gate.

 The Smart Gate allows players to create player made transport gates, connecting systems and regions.
 It also features configuration options to allow specific players to use it.

 ### Additional Information